-SAN JOAQUIN COUNTY

-MHSA FISCAL ACCOUNTABILITY CERTIFICATION
+SAN JOAQUIN COUNTY MHSA FISCAL ACCOUNTABILITY CERTIFICATION

-County/City: SAN JOAQUIN COUNTY

-□ Three-Year Program and Expenditure Plan

-X Annual Update

-Annual Revenue and Expenditure Report

-Local Mental Health Director County Auditor-Controller / City Financial Officer Name: Tony Vartan Name: Jay Wilverding Telephone Number: 209-468-8750 Telephone Number: 209-468-3925 E-mail: tvartan@sjcbhs.org E-mail: jwilverding@sjgov.org Local Mental Health Mailing Address: 1212 N. California St. Stockton CA 95202

-I hereby certify that the Three-Year Program and Expenditure Plan is true and correct and that the County has complied with all fiscal accountability requirements as required by law or as directed by the State Department of Health Care Services and the Mental Health Services Oversight and Accountability Commission, and that all expenditures are consistent with the requirements of the Mental Health Services Act (MHSA), including Welfare and Institutions Code (WIC) sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 9 of the California Code of Regulations sections 3400 and 3410.
-I further certify that all expenditures are consistent with an approved plan or update and that MHSA funds will only be used for programs specified in the Mental Health Services Act.
-Other than funds placed in a reserve in accordance with an approved plan, any funds allocated to a county which are not spent for their authorized purpose within the time period specified in WIC section 5892(h), shall revert to the state to be deposited into the fund and available for counties in future years.

-I declare under penalty of perjury under the laws of this state that the foregoing and the attached update/revenue and expenditure report is true and correct to the best of my knowledge.

-Tony Vartan, Mental Health Director Signature

-Date

-I hereby certify that for the fiscal year ended June 30, 2018, the County has maintained an interest-bearing local Mental Health Services (MHS) Fund (WIC 5892(f)); and that the County's financial statements are audited annually by an independent auditor and the most recent audit report is dated for the fiscal year ended June 30, 2018.
-I further certify that for the fiscal year ended June 30, 2018, the State MHSA distributions were recorded as revenues in the local MHS Fund; that County MHSA expenditures and transfers out were appropriated by the Board of Supervisors and recorded in compliance with such appropriations; and that the County has complied with WIC section 5891(a), in that local MHS funds may not be loaned to a county general fund or any other county fund.

-I declare under penalty of perjury under the laws of this state that the foregoing, and if there is a revenue and expenditure report attached, is true and correct to the best of my knowledge.

-Signature

-Jay Wilverding, County Auditor Controller

-Date
+County/City: SAN JOAQUIN COUNTY X Annual Update ☐ Three-Year Program and Expenditure Plan K Annual Update ☐ Annual Revenue and Expenditure Report 1 Local Mental Health Director County Auditor-Controller / City Financial Officer Name: Tony Vartan Name: Jay Wilverding Telephone Number: 209-468-8750 Telephone Number: 209-468-3925 - E-mail: tvartan@sjcbhs.org E-mall: jwilverding@sigov.org Local Mental Health Mailing Address: l.
+1212 N. California St. .
+Stockton CA 95202 The same of the sa 3 8 • fiscal accountability re Mental Health Service of the Mental Health S 5891, and 5892; and are consistent with ar Health Services Act. which are not spent to to be deposited into the ne Three-Year Program and Expenditure Plan is equirements as required by law or as directed by es Oversight and Accountability Commission, an Services Act (MHSA), including Welfare and Inst Title 9 of the California Code of Regulations seen approved plan or update and that MHSA funds Other than funds placed in a reserve in accordar or their authorized purpose within the time period the fund and available for counties in future years they of perjury under the laws of this state that the y the State Department of Head that all expenditures are conditutions Code (WIC) sections stions 3400 and 3410.
+I further will only be used for programnce with an approved plan, and specified in WIC section 589 s. alth Care Services and the nsistent with the requirements 5813.5, 5830, 5840, 5847, recrify that all expenditures as specified in the Mental by funds allocated to a county 32(h), shall revert to the state expenditure report is Tony Vartan, true and correct to the bast of my knowledge.
+2 2019 Mental Health Directo r Slgnature Date 1 Services (MHS) Fund and the most recent a June 30, 2018, the St and transfers out wer or the fiscal year ended June 30, 2018, the Count (WIC 5892(f)); and that the County's financial saudit report is dated for the fiscal year ended Jurtate MHSA distributions were recorded as revenue appropriated by the Board of Supervisors and with WIC section 5891(a), in that local MHS statements are audited annual ne 30, 2018.
+I further certify th ues in the local MHS Fund; th recorded in compliance with: lly by an Independent auditor nat for the fiscal year ended nat County MHSA expenditures such appropriations; and that ty of perjury under the laws of this state that the correct to the best of my knowledge.
+Signature foregoing, and if there is a re- .
+0